Dr. Shirley's Web Courses

 Appearance of the Virgin Mary at Banneux in Belgium;

-Albert Einstein leaves Germany and comes to USA
+Albert Einstein left Germany and came to USA

 AD 1933-1939